twilio-professional-services/flex-project-template/docs/docs/feature-library/localization.md

 ---

 :::caution Native feature now available
 A new [native localization feature](https://www.twilio.com/docs/flex/end-user-guide/change-display-language) is available in Flex UI 2.10 and later.
 To use the native feature, navigate to Flex > Admin > Features > Beta, and enable the toggle for "Enable language selection".
 It will then be available after reloading Flex.
-The native feature has limited languages available, so the template feature remains available with support for additional languages.
+The native feature has limited languages available, so the template feature remains available with support for additional languages, however both features cannot be enabled simultaneously.
 :::

 ## Feature summary